-Kati Gullick is a project designer with Cobalt Office.
+Kati Gullick is a licensed, project architect with Cobalt Office.
 Previously, she worked at Carlos Jimenez Studio contributing to residential and commercial projects through all phases of design and construction.
 She received her MArch from Rice University School of Architecture where her thesis focused on multi-generational living in suburban Houston.
 During her time at Rice, she worked as a Construct Associate designing, documenting, and building an accessory dwelling unit.
 Prior to receiving her master’s degree, Kati was a senior product manager in the ﬁnancial sector overseeing the design, production, and support of software and network-based technologies.
 She received a BS in Management from MIT in 2012.

-Eric K Cheung is a project designer with Cobalt Office and Studio Consultant at Rice University.
+Eric Kyle Cheung is a project designer with Cobalt Office and Studio Consultant at Rice University.
 He has contributed since 2018 to the practice’s research, exhibitions and housing projects.
 Previously, he worked with NADAAA in Boston on the documentation of complex residential projects as well as the 2020 Venice Biennale.
 His experience includes comprehensive building construction and algorithmic design, which he has taught at Rice University, and he was selected as one of the top 50 architecture graduates in the inaugural Metropolis Future 100.
 Eric received his BA, BArch and the Alpha Rho Chi Medal from Rice University School of Architecture.

 George Hewitt is a licensed, project architect with Cobalt Office.
 He is committed to increasing housing opportunity at a variety of scales from low-rise backyard apartments to mid-rise multi-family development.
 George has previously worked at The Architects Collective in Los Angeles, Content Architecture in Houston, and Diller Scofidio + Renfro in New York City.
 He has worked on mid-rise housing projects at every stage of development from early proposals to construction administration.
 His experience includes work on more than a dozen ADUs, affordable housing projects, modular construction, and several gallery installations.
 George received his BA, BArch at Rice University School of Architecture.